 Powdery mildew thrives in temperatures between 60 F and 80 F and particularly during humid weather (but not rainy) and in shady areas with poor air circulation.
-Few chemical fungicides offer much cure for powdery mildew; the best strategies are more mechanical in nature, such as simply removing and destroying diseased plants and plant parts.
+Chemical fungicides are generally ineffective against powdery mildew; the best strategies are more mechanical in nature, such as simply removing and destroying diseased plants and plant parts.

-Planting disease-resistant cultivars and making sure you allow for good air flow are two ways to guard against powdery mildew.
-Beyond this, possible control methods to keep powdery mildew in check include the following:
+Planting disease-resistant cultivars and making sure you allow for good airflow are two ways to guard against powdery mildew.
+Other control methods to keep powdery mildew in check include:

 - Applying a spray of 1/4 teaspoon baking soda mixed with 1 quart of water.
-Spraying plants weekly at the first signs of infection, can protect plants against further damage.
+Spraying plants weekly at the first signs of infection can protect plants against further damage.

-- A commercially available organic option is Neem oil, which both treats existing powdery mildew and protects the plant against further infection.
+- Applying Neem oil, a commercially available organic treatment.
+This both treats existing powdery mildew and protects the plant against further infection.

 Interestingly enough, an effective measure in preventing and treating powdery mildew is to spray the foliage of your plants daily with plain water from the hose.
 Powdery mildew hates water!
-The only caveat with this method is to be sure you do it early in the day so that the foliage completely dries before cooler evening temperatures arrive, otherwise you may invite other fungal diseases such as black spotinto your garden.
+The only caveat with this method is to be sure you do it early in the day so that the foliage completely dries before cooler evening temperatures arrive.
+Otherwise, you might invite other fungal diseases, such as black spot, into your garden.